Galaxykok/yt-dlp-GUI/README.md

 -Python

+-ffmpeg

 -yt-dlp

 Instalation

-Before use the code, use pip install pip install yt-dlp
+Create a folder an put the code file in there, before use the code, use pip install pip install yt-dlp.

 Enjoy.